anwesha2002/Real-Estate/README.md

 # Real Estate App

 A modern, full-stack real estate platform for property listings, agent management, and real-time chat using websocket.
-Built with a robust Node.js/Express backend and a sleek React + Vite frontend, this project is designed for scalability, performance, and a seamless user experience.
+Built with a robust Node.js/Express backend and a sleek React and TypeScript frontend, this project is designed for scalability, performance, and a seamless user experience.

 <div display="flex" align="center" class="text-center">